Lima bean shakshuka

 Starches

-Lima beans have quite a lot of carbohydrate, but it is what is known as resistant-starch; much is fibre that is not digested producing sugars but passes through to the colon for the host of friendly bacteria to feed on.
-So they are not fattening and do enhance the microbiome.
-The net carbs are low.
+Lima beans have quite a lot of carbohydrate but it is what's known as resistant-starch; much is fibre that is not digested producing sugars but passes through to the colon for the host of friendly bacteria to feed on.

 Learn more about net-carbs; it's an important topic.

 However the obese who are trying to lose weight must forego even the friendly starches for a period to get their daily carbs below 50 grams; there is no other way.
 Forget diets because they never deliver on their promises; you already know that.
+Perhaps just two or three lima beans in your shakshuka; they supply "early satiety."

 Butter is back thank goodness; it should never have been banished to Coventry.
+But that's assuming you are enjoying plenty of greens and beans daily.

 Food is about fashions

 It is so confusing for the average person.
-These food-fashions really throw us off; eggs are out, butter is back in and now it is carbs that are all bad.
+These food-fashions really throw us off; eggs are out, butter is back in and now it is carbs that are bad.
 Avoid bread and all beans.
 It's all a load of hogwash.

 In many ways it needs to be seen as a spiritual issue; caring for Brother Ass[3].
 If you don't look after him he is inclined to turn around and bite.

-When browsing use right click and "Open Link in New Tab", or you may get a bad gateway signal.
+When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.